lukaszjedrasiak/notebook--js/changing-elements.md

 const currency = element.dataset.currency;
 ```

+> Multiword attributes like `data-order-state` become camel-cased: `dataset.orderStat`

 Data values are always saved as a string.
 So if you want to access the boolean value use the following condition: `value === "true"`.
 It allows you to convert `"true"` and `"false"` into a boolean.

 ## styles
 ```js